fc-minecraft/hoc2021-makecode-md/jazz-2.md

 ### @hideIteration true
 ### @explicitHints true

-# Big Band Jazz
+# Big Band Jazz (Debug)

 ## Step 1
-The Jazz Musician has lost his trumpet and is using a kazoo instead.
-Code your Agent through the maze and collect the trumpet.
+There's something wrong with the below code.
+Press the green play button to run it to see what happens, and then debug it to see what's wrong and what changes are needed to make it work.

 #### ~ tutorialhint
 Drag ``||agent.agent move||`` into ``||blocks.on start||`` to give instructions to your agent on how to move.
 Count how far and in what